omni/tokenbridge/ui/README.md

 cd oracle
 ```

 If successful, you will see bridge processes run when you issue a command.
-For example, run `npm run watcher:signature-request`
+For example, run `yarn watcher:signature-request`.

 **Example NPM Output:**
 ```bash